WCGA-Murdoch/FAIR-Workshop/README.md

 This workshop is built based on ARDC's [Your first step to FAIR](https://au-research.github.io/your-first-step-to-fair/)
 DOI: 10.5281/zenodo.5009206

+Tremendous suppor from the The Murdoch University Library Team

 ## <span style="color:#023047"> **Licence** </span>

 All content of this workshop is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licence.